BatogiX/kodik-parser/README.md

 # kodik-parser

 A Rust library for getting direct links to files from Kodik.

 ## Features

-- Automatic User-Agent substitution,
+- User-Agent substitution,

-- Automatic search and caching of the current API endpoint,
+- Search and caching of the current API endpoint,

-- Automatic link decoding.
+- Link decoding.

 # Usage
 ## Async-impl